Democrats Are Just One Vote Shy of Restoring Net Neutrality - Slashdot

 Also, my understanding of US law is somewhat limited, but I thought the president could still veto a proposal like this, and that being the case, they are actually *two* votes shy of restoring it.... and to that end, for all intents and purposes, they may as well still be 50 votes away.

-Democrat party are anti-american (Score:1)
+Democrat party are anti-american (Score:5, Funny)

 The USA is a free market, and this means at it basist level NO goverment regulations to put corrupt cronies and fat cat union bosses in charge of critical infastructure such as the internet.
 That is why I am not surprised that the democrat party are acting so unamerican in their attempt to over ride the duly elected goverment decision to deregulate the internet to bring more freedom and more competition to the market.
-Really really sad and pathetic attempt at hurting President Pai who is the best FCC pres
+Really really sad and pathetic attempt at hurting President Pai who is the best FCC president in history.

 Americans are further becoming...
-(Score:2, Informative)
+(Score:3, Insightful)

 ... the laughing stock of the world.
 Keep it up!